Common Mistakes when in need of a DUI Attorney in Dekalb County

 The answer to this question varies from state to state.
 In some states, drivers can indeed consult their lawyer before deciding whether or not to agree to DUI testing.
 However, the drivers will then have only a limited amount of time in which to undergo the testing.
 It may be as little as 30 minutes.

 Most states do not allow motorists the opportunity to contact their lawyer before they decide whether or not to comply with the DUI testing.
 In fact, they may be legally required to submit to one test or another and it may be up to the law enforcement officer to choose which method they will use.
 If the law enforcement officer denies or ignores any of your civil rights, a Dekalb County Attorney from GA can use that information in support of your case.

-A knowledgeable member of our legal team at Andrew R. Lynch, P.C. can recognize any violations of your rights and will fight aggressively to get you justice.
+A knowledgeable member of our legal team at The Lynch Law Group, P.C. can recognize any violations of your rights and will fight aggressively to get you justice.

 - If you refuse a police officer’s request for a DUI chemical test of some kind, your driver’s license may be suspended.

 - If your DUI case goes to trial, the prosecutor will likely tell the jury that you refused to take a DUI test, and that would not be ideal for your defense case.

 What is the minimum jail time a person may receive for a DUI conviction?

 This again will vary by state.
 We can help you gain a clearer understanding of potential penalties, including jail time.
 If a defendant has previous convictions for DUI, or for their current charge they acted in an egregiously negligent manner while under the influence, they will likely face longer jail sentences.

 If you were arrested for a DUI, it’s important that you protect your rights from the very beginning.
 Call The Lynch Law Group, P.C. at (404) 373-7735. to speak with a GA Attorney from Dekalb County during a free, no-obligation consultation.